cohesity/cohesity-powershell-module/docs/cmdlets-reference/find-cohesityfilesforrestore.md

 Find-CohesityFilesForRestore -Search "*txt"
 ```

-Returns only the files and folders that match the search pattern.
+Returns only the files and folders that match the search pattern "txt".

 ## PARAMETERS

 ### -Environments
-Filter by environment types such as kVMware, kView, kSQL, kPuppeteer, kPhysical, kPure, kNetapp, kGenericNas, kHyperV, kAcropolis, kAzure.
+Filter by environment types such as kVMware, kView, kSQL, etc.
 Only jobs protecting the specified environment types are returned.
-NOTE: kPuppeteer refers to Cohesity's remote adapter.

 ```yaml
 Type: EnvironmentEnum[]